Chronic Stress, Sleep Issues, and the Weight Gain Connection

 Take Ashwagandha: Ashwagandha is an herb that is rich in withanolides, a type of chemical that fights inflammation and helps reduce cortisol levels.
 A randomized controlled trial (gold standard) found that Ashwagandha was effective and safe.
 Researchers found that it worked by improving and building one's resistance towards stress11.

 Sleep Routine: Go to bed at the same time every day and avoid watching TV or using your cell phone.
 Try eating a light dinner at least an hour before going to bed.
-Implement a natural herbal sleep supplement like NATURELO’s Sleep formula that contains melatonin12, magnesium, chamomile, passion flower, and valerian root to help you fall asleep naturally.
+You can also get natural sleep support from a supplement, such as our Melatonin Gummies or our herbal Sleep formula made with melatonin12, magnesium, chamomile, passion flower, and valerian root.

 1. Life-course exposure to job strain and ambulatory blood pressure in men, 2003 Jun 1;157(11):998-1006